BirthdayResearch/defichain-wallet/BETA_TESTING.md

 </div>
 4. Click on any operation (e.g Top Up 10 UTXO DFI)
 5. Click on Fetch Balances
-6. Click Back button and go to Balances page
+6. Click Back button and navigate to balances screen using the bottom navigation
 7. Check if your balance is updated.
-If your balance is not yet updated, try pull to refresh to get your latest balances
+If not, try `pull to refresh` on the Balances screen to get your latest balances

 ## Test Results
 You may post your test results on the respective GitHub Discussions thread.
 Please add these details for any posted feedback